Be aware of scams

 Such a scam has been investigated in 2013 by two different federal agencies, and a number of state regulators, including the Department of Consumer Protection in Connecticut and the Minnesota Attorney General.
 The scam appears to have originated overseas.
 Using an automated dialing system, the scammers can place more than 10,000 calls each day.

 The scam begins with an unsolicited phone call.
 A prerecorded message will announce that you have received a free medical alert device.
 It will then ask for you to press “1″ or another number to claim the device.
 Sometimes the message will claim the call is from Medicare, or another senior health organization.
 If you press a button, however, an operator will pick up.
 They will ask for identifying information and may even request a credit card number.
 In some versions of the scam, they may claim that you owe fees because you are receiving the device.
+Don’t accept unsolicited offers.
+This is perhaps the easiest way to avoid becoming a victim.

 The best thing to do if you answer one of these calls is to hang up.
 Pressing a button, even one that claims you can opt out of future calls, will only confirm for the scammers that your phone number works.
 This could actually increase the number of these calls you receive.
 If your phone is equipped with a caller ID device, you can easily avoid medical alert devices scams by only answering calls when you recognize the number.